 The School Board selects and retains the Board Attorney(s).
 The Board may use this checklist for guidance when it selects and retains attorney(s) and/or law firms for legal services.
-This checklist is designed for the Board to use a request for proposal (RFP) process to seek outside attorneys/law firms.
-The Board may also select an attorney without using an RFP process and adapt this checklist.
-The Board may also adapt this checklist and use it for an application process, if the Board seeks an inhouse attorney.
-For more information, call the III.
-Association of School Board's(IASB) Office of General Counsel; see its current phone numbers at www.iasb.com/about-us/staff/#office-general-counsel.
+This checklist is designed for the Board to use a request for proposal (RFP) process to seek outside attorneys/law firms, but it can be adapted for an application process, if the Board seeks an in-house attorney.
+For more information, call the IASB Office of General Counsel; see its current phone numbers at www.iasb.com/whatis/staff.cfm.

-- Determine what type of legal services the District needs. - 1.
-Review Board policy 2:160, Board Attorney.
+Determine what type of legal services the District needs.

+- Review Board policy 2:160, Board Attorney.
 Note: Critically analyze whether the District's legal needs are best served by in-house attorney(s) or outside attorney(s)/law firms.
 Many districts use a combination of these services.
 Many districts also use multiple attorney(s)/law firms for their specialties, e.g., different law firms for bond counsel, special education, or labor law.
-Some boards also approve a panel of attorneys and allow the administration to choose which attorney to use. - 2.
-Consider the following factors to analyze the type(s) of legal services needed for the District including, but are not limited to: - District's size; - Any past and current experiences with legal matters; - Complexity of the District's legal needs; - Availability of expertise; and - Cost of outside fees compared to internal staff expenses for an in-house arrangement. - Develop a list of qualifications necessary for providing quality legal services to the District. - Review Board policy 4:60, Purchases and Contracts.
-Note: While State law exempts hiring an attorney from bidding requirements (105 ILCS 10-20.21(a)), the Board may want to review its procurement processes and align procurement for legal services to its non-bidding-related standards for purchases, e.g., avoiding favoritism, staying within the District's budget, etc. - 2.
+This checklist is designed for the Board to use a request for proposal (RFP) process to seek outside attorney(s)/law firms, but it can be adapted for an application process, which would better fit if the Board seeks an in-house attorney. - 2.
+Consider the following factors to analyze the type(s) of legal services needed for the District including, but are not limited to: - District's size; - Any past and current experiences with legal matters; - Complexity of the District's legal needs; - Availability of expertise; and - Cost of outside fees compared to internal staff expenses for an in-house arrangement.

+Develop a list of qualifications necessary for providing quality legal services to the District.

+- 1. Review policy 4:60, Purchases and Contracts.
+Note: While State law exempts hiring an attorney from bidding requirements (105 ILCS 10-20.21(a)), the Board may want to review its procurement processes and align contracts for legal services to its non-bidding-related standards for purchases, e.g., avoiding favoritism, staying within the District's budget, etc. - 2.
 Develop the list of qualifications.
-The major qualifications include, but are not limited to: - Licensed to practice law in Illinois and in good standing with the Ill.
-Attorney Registration and Disciplinary Commission (ARDC) (see checklist item Conduct a reference check and other background investigations, below) - Member of the District's assigned United States district court and the Seventh Circuit Court of Appeals - Substantive knowledge and experience in the legal areas matching District's needs, e.g., bidding, civil rights, collective bargaining, education reform, employment law, Freedom of Information Act, Open Meetings Act, other records laws, special education, student rights, etc. Note: This list of knowledge and experience must be created by the District's identified needs and may change from time to time. - Experience in all aspects of contract, employment, and school law - Experience that meets the District's needs, including litigation experience in State and federal courts - Membership in professional associations, such as, the III.
-Council of School Attorneys
+The major qualifications include, but are not limited to: - Licensed to practice law in Illinois and in good standing with the Illinois Attorney Registration and Disciplinary Commission (ARDC) (see checklist item Conduct a reference check and other background investigations, below) - Member of the District's assigned United States district court and the Seventh Circuit Court of Appeals - Substantive knowledge and experience in the legal areas matching District's needs, e.g., bidding, civil rights, collective bargaining, education reform, employment law, Freedom of Information Act, Open Meetings Act, other records laws, special education, student rights, etc. Note: This list of knowledge and experience must be created by the District's identified needs and may change from time to time. - Experience in all aspects of contract, employment, and school law

-(ICSA) and education law sections of bar associations, etc.

-- Demonstrated knowledge of and ability to apply professional responsibility rules - Accessibility for the District's identified needs, e.g., evening Board meetings, phone calls, etc. - Ability to declare that representation of the District will be to the exclusion of all other clients having potential conflicts with the District's interests - When additional qualifications apply, list those qualifications for providing legal services.
+- Experience that meets the District's needs, including litigation experience in State and federal courts - Membership in professional associations, such as, the Illinois Council of School Attorneys (ICSA) and education law sections of bar associations, etc. - Demonstrated knowledge of and ability to apply professional responsibility rules - Accessibility for the District's identified needs, e.g., evening Board meetings, phone calls, etc. - Ability to declare that representation of the District will be to the exclusion of all other clients having potential conflicts with the District's interests - When additional qualifications apply, those list those qualifications for providing legal services.
 This may include specialties such as bond counsel, etc.